Overview

 The Firm serves as a subadvisor to Transamerica Asset Management, Inc. (“TAM”), a registered

-investment advisor that provides investment management services to the Transamerica Funds (the
+investment adviser that provides investment management services to the Transamerica Funds (the

 “Trust”), an open-end investment company registered under the Investment Company Act of 1940.

-Specifically, Belle Haven acts as the subadvisor and provides investment advisory services to the
+Specifically, Belle Haven provides subadvisory investment services to the Transamerica Intermediate

-Transamerica Intermediate Muni Fund, which seeks to maximize total return through a combination
+Muni Fund, which seeks to maximize total return through a combination of federally tax-exempt

 7